 3.1 Responsibility for Health & Safety

-When undertaking a project at the Safari Park, you have a responsibility to keep both yourself and others safe.
+When undertaking your research at the Safari Park, you have a responsibility to keep both yourself and others safe.

 You must report any concerns that you have which may lead to a safety issue.